 1 year FT (or equivalent PT).
 Midyear intake available in select degrees

-An honours program enables you to build upon the knowledge gained in your bachelor’s degree, develops your research skills to better equip you for future higher degree level study, and provides an opportunity to work closely with an academic expert and contribute to a particular interest area.
+An honours program enables you to build upon the knowledge gained during the first years of your bachelor degree, develops your research skills to better equip you for future higher degree level study, and provides an opportunity to work closely with an academic expert and contribute to a particular interest area.
+Each honours student will work with (an) academic supervisor/s to complete the thesis component of the program, meeting with their supervisor/s at least fortnightly.
+The final thesis is to be between 12,000 and 15,000 words in length.

 Bachelor of Applied Public Health (Honours)